-The Linn Mar District has ELL services at all 10 schools.
-Students are able to attend their neighborhood school, and the ELL teachers travel from building to building.
-The ELL teachers work to help support students in the general education classrooms along with teaching skills in speaking, listening, reading and writing in English.
+The Linn-Mar District has ELL services at all 11 schools.
+Students are able to attend their neighborhood school and the ELL teachers travel from building to building.
+The ELL teachers work to help support students in the general education classrooms, along with teaching skills in speaking, listening, reading, and writing in English.

-At the elementary level, students spend most of their day in the classroom with their English speaking classmates, with some daily small group instruction time for English Language instruction.
+At the elementary level and intermediate schools, students spend most of their day in the classroom with their English speaking classmates, with some daily small group instruction time for English language instruction.
 During small group instruction, students work on the five areas of language: speaking, listening, reading, writing, and comprehension.
-The elementary ELL curriculum is content based, and students work on language acquisition through the areas of science and social studies.
+The elementary and intermediate ELL curriculum is content-based and students work on language acquisition through the areas of science and social studies.

-At the middle school and high school students spend one period or more a day in ELL class where we use a research based curriculum and a combination of other materials to work on reading, writing, speaking, listening and comprehension.
+At the middle schools and high school, students spend one period or more a day in ELL class where we use a research-based curriculum and/or a combination of other materials to work on reading, writing, speaking, listening, and comprehension.
+Students may also be in a co-taught classroom or a content area classroom with an ELL support teacher.
 We also work closely with the content teachers to assist students in comprehension and completing assignments.

 - K-12 instructional program for English Language Learners